aditnurdiansyah/aditnurdiansyah/README.md

 ## 📌 About Me
 - 🔭 I am a student in the **Informatics** major at **Sultan Ageng Tirtayasa University**, **Indonesia**.
-- 🌱 I’m currently learning HTML, CSS, and JavaScript.
+- 🌱 I am currently learning HTML, CSS, and JavaScript.
 I focus on writing clean, maintainable code and delivering user-centric solutions that ensure projects stand out.

 ## 🧠 My Focus Areas